jgrigg2017/AlexaComputerController/README.md

 ### AWS Lambda Setup:

-1) Go to your [AWS lambda console.](https://console.aws.amazon.com/lambda/) AWS Lambda can be used for free for up to 1 million requests per month, which is plenty.
+1) Go to your [AWS Lambda console.](https://console.aws.amazon.com/lambda/) AWS Lambda can be used for free for up to 1 million requests per month, which is plenty.

 2) In the top right, make sure your server is set to a region that supports Alexa Skills (Tokyo, Ireland, N. Virginia, or Oregon).